 - Happens in a short and funny scene in Jerry Maguire when Jerry has "The Talk" with his new sister-in-law.
 After multiple characters have warned him about the talk, Jerry braces himself, goes in, and has "The Talk", which consists of:

-Sister-in-Law: If you screw this up I'll fucking kill you.
+Sister-in-Law: You fuck this up, I'll kill you.

 - In Yendi, Vlad gets that warning from his wife's erstwhile assassin partner.
 Lampshaded in that he sees it coming and tries to head it off (but gets it anyway).